Mount Kilimanjaro Tipping Guidelines | Kilipeak Adventure

 Our vehicles come standard with in-car charging stations, but it’s always a good idea to travel with an additional battery.

 Additional SD cards are also a good idea to ensure you don’t need to stop deleting photos.
-A flashlight or headlamp

 The wilderness can be pretty dark, so a headlamp or flashlight can be essential when moving about camp after dark.

 Many lodges provide these, but those staying in budget camps will want to bring their own.
-Guide books

 You don’t need a hefty Lonely Planet for your safari, but having a wilderness guidebook is a good way to build a ‘to-do list’ for your trip.
 Your driver is a font of knowledge when it comes to animal, bird, and plant life too.
 Don’t hesitate to ask questions!
-Phone and charger

 Whether it’s to stay in touch, to share your photos, or just so you can snap pictures on the fly – bringing along your smartphone is a good idea.